SGunal/BridgeUpInternship_Website/README.md

 ## TEAM GOALS

-+ That we all feel that challenges are fun - Dr. De La Pena
++ That we feel that challenges are fun - Dr. De La Pena
-+ A team goal we should have is to understand how to use Git and GitHub - Zoe
++ That we understand how to use Git and GitHub - Zoe
-+ A team goal we should learn more how we can use the terminal for do so many cool stuff- Yari
++ That we learn more about how we can use the terminal to do so many cool stuff - Yari
-+ A team goal is to create something cool - Selale
++ That we create something cool - Selale
-+ A team goal is to work together and help each other - Maya
++ That we work together and help each other - Maya
-+ A team goal is to learn more about github and be able to use terminal better - Stephanie
++ That we learn more about github and are able to use terminal better - Stephanie
-+ Team goal is to unterstand what we are coding and why. - Aminata
++ That we understand what we are coding and why. - Aminata
++ That we have fun! - everyone

 Zoe's Goals
-+ 3 More Internship Goals:
 + To understand how to use GitHub
 + To remember how to use GitHub
-+ To… be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
++ To be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
 (So in school or maybe a future job needs me to be good with moving files.)

 Aminata's Goal
 + Learn more about data science, and do what data scientist do.